HeydarliAtabay/SolidarityPurchasingGroup/README.md

          `
       `{
            code: 500,
-           error: `Database error during the retrieve of the list of clients.`, } `
+           error: `Database error during the retrieve of the list of clients.` } `

  * GET `/api/users `